clojuredocs/guides/articles/ecosystem/java_jdbc/home.md

   })
 ```

-Note that file-based H2 databases are supported directly via the simple "database spec":
+Note that file-based H2 databases have been supported directly via the simple
+"database spec" for a long time:

 ```clojure
 (def db-spec